Skip to main content

 About this scenario

-1. Create two VPCs to connect.
-In the scenario, each VPC uses one AZ and uses the default public subnet.
+1. Create two VPCs.
+Each VPC uses one AZ and the default public subnet.

 Image

-1. Go to KakaoCloud Console > VPC and create a new VPC using the [Create VPC] button.
+1. Go to KakaoCloud Console > VPC and click [Create VPC].

 Image